ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

-Since RLlib is a distributed RL library and needs to create more than one copy of your :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, you can use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` objects to define, how RLlib should construct each such copy of your :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` once the algorithm with its many Ray actors (some holding a model copy) are built.
+Since RLlib is a distributed RL library and needs to create more than one copy of your :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`, you can use :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` objects to define, how RLlib should construct each such copy during the algorithm's setup process.
+The algorithm passes the spec to all subcomponents that need to have a copy of your RLModule.

-Creating an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` is straightforward and analogous to creating an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` through a constructor:
+Creating an :py:class:`~ray.rllib.core.rl_module.rl_module.RLModuleSpec` is straightforward and analogous to the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` constructor:

 .. tab-set::